vecnathewhisperd0/FeatherPad/README.md

   * Appropriate but non-interrupting prompts; and
   * Other features that can be found in its settings, on its menus or when it is actually used.

 Please see INSTALL for instructions on compilation, installation and translation!
+(For translations, also see below.)

 FeatherPad was written in GTK+ at first, then ported to Qt with more features.
 Its homepage is <https://github.com/tsujan/FeatherPad>.